-Use the Object Settings option to change some of the basic properties of the title text.
-Use the X and Y position fields to set the precise location of the top left corner of the title text on the video image.
-When used with keyframes, you can manually create motion of the title text.
+Use the Object Settings option to change some of the basic properties of selected title text or an inserted image.
+Use the X and Y position fields to set the precise location of the top left corner of the object on the video image.
+When used with keyframes, you can manually create motion for the title object.

-Note: CyberLink PowerDirector sets the value of the top-left corner of the title text as the 0 axis, with the bottom-right corner having a value of 1.0, 1.0.
+Note: CyberLink PowerDirector sets the value of the top-left corner of the object as the 0 axis, with the bottom-right corner having a value of 1.0, 1.0.
 The center position in the video frame is 0.500, 0.500.
 You can more easily adjust title text position and motion on the Motion tab.
 See Applying Motion to Title Text for motion information.